“In the Catholic tradition, responsible citizenship is a virtue, and participation in political life is a moral obligation.”

 - Strict enforcement of present environmental laws and adequate state funding for this purpose.

 - Strengthening sustainable agriculture, family farms, and a safe, affordable, and sustainable food supply.

 - Efforts to expand renewable sources of energy.

 Among the causes that contribute to poverty are “inadequate measures for guaranteeing basic health care” (Compendium of the Social Doctrine of the Church, 447).
 It is in this spirit we reiterate our Catholic tradition that teaches that health care is a natural human right, essential to protecting human life and dignity.

-We support initiatives which would make health care more readily available and affordable to all Iowans, including immigrants and their children.
+We support initiatives which would make health care, including mental health care, more readily available and affordable to all Iowans, including immigrants and their children.

 Marriage and Families